Laksmi1940/NiralNetworkAssessment/README.md

 ## Usage

-1. Create a REST API server that generates response using a HashMap.
+1. Create a REST API server that generates a response using a HashMap.

    Getmapping
    ```